 If you are a foreign business owner and you conduct business in the U.S. and various parts of the globe, you will have to be especially keen when calculating income and deductibles.
 You will also be responsible for picking the correct forms you need to report all taxable transactions.
 This process can become quite complex if you are a business owner.
 In addition, if you are engaged in buying and selling stocks, providing financial support for another person, or you have multiple sources of income, you may have trouble keeping all of those issues in order when preparing your taxes.

 If your tax return will require that you make sense of several lengthy IRS provisions, a certified public accountant may be the answer to your problems.
-CPAs have to meet extremely demanding educational and experience requirements to deal with taxes.
+CPAs have to meet extremely demanding educational and experience requirements in order to meet the requirements for certification.
 They must also pass a rigorous exam to become certified and have a duty to keep abreast of new tax regulations that can affect individuals and businesses nationally and internationally.
 A CPA like Ted Kleinman will work diligently to make the most out of your tax returns.

 Tax Prep Checklist